 What are the effects of legal highs?

-Legal highs classed as stimulants are designed to mimic the effects of illegal drugs such ecstasy, amphetamines, and cocaine.
+Legal highs classed as stimulants are designed to mimic the effects of illegal drugs such as ecstasy, amphetamines, and cocaine.
 These legal highs are known to leave you feeling energised and euphoric.

 Legal highs classed as sedatives are designed to mimic the effects of illegal drugs such as cannabis, GHB and benzodiazepines.
 These legal highs are known to make you feel relaxed and lower your inhibitions.